I’ve drunk Bombay Sapphire gin all over the world. Literally.

 I’d done a Bombay Sapphire gin tasting experience back when tasting at Vinopolis on London’s South Bank was a thing.
 I’ve sipped my way around the new millennium gin craze in London.
 I’ve even crafted my own gin at the Ginstitute on Portobello Road.

 Yet, it wasn’t until I received a Christmas gift from some wonderful friends that I finally visited the Bombay Sapphire distillery in England.
-What follows is an overview of the Bombay Sapphire tour and how to plan your own visit to the Bombay Sapphire Distillery in Laverstoke, England.
+What follows is an overview of the Bombay Sapphire disillery and how to plan your own visit to Laverstoke.

-Let’s be honest, most people will put a Bombay Sapphire distillery tour on their ‘to do’ list so that they can taste the gin.
+Let’s be honest, most people will want to visit the Bombay Sapphire distillery so that they can taste the gin.
 And, of course, that’s definitely on offer.
 What surprised me was how much more there was to the Bombay Sapphire gin experience.
 Here’s a quick run down of what you can expect.

 Laverstoke mill – a mill that dates back to 903 A.D.